lindaluisa/schnipp-schnapp/README.md

 # schnipp-schnapp
-@jjanastinn | Landing page with HTML/CSS/JS for a hairdresser
+Landing page with HTML/CSS/JS for a hairdresser